rakudo-p5/v5/README.md

     }
 }

-say "Back to Perl 6 on a $*DISTRO.name box." # $*DISTRO is a Perl 6's special variable
+say "Back to Perl 6 on a $*DISTRO.name box." # $*DISTRO is a Perl 6's "special variable"
 ```
 The goal is to be able to run all pure-Perl 5 code besides Perl 6.
 One benefit of this approach
 (reimplementing Perl 5 with Perl 6's object system) is to be able to pass data/objects easily